FREE Case Evaluation

 Virginia Theft Lawyer

-When it comes to property crime, often the person most hurt by the act is the person who is accused, and perhaps ultimately convicted, of the crime.
-Theft may be prosecuted as either a misdemeanor or felony depending on the circumstances of the case, including the value of the property that was alleged to have been taken.
+When it comes to property crime, oftentimes the person most hurt by the act is the person who is accused, and perhaps ultimately convicted, of the crime.
+Theft may be prosecuted as either a misdemeanor or felony depending on the circumstances of the case.
+These circumstances include the value of the property that was alleged to have been taken.
 If you have been charged with any type of theft, it is important to know how to best protect yourself from the negative consequences that accompany a conviction.
 Contacting a qualified Virginia theft lawyer is a good start to protecting yourself against the charges you are facing.
 Here is further information on the laws surrounding theft offenses in Virginia.

 Larceny and Theft

 Theft, or larceny, is the taking or stealing of another person’s money or property without permission.
 There are several different crimes with which one may be charged if accused of theft.
 Offenses that could fall under the general umbrella of theft include the following property crimes:

 - Petit Larceny (value up to $200)

 For a full list of the charges and penalties that fall within the category of burglary in Virginia, please click here.

 Larceny is generally defined as the illegal taking of property from the property owner without the intent to return the property at some point.
 What distinguishes larceny from other theft crimes is the lack of violence used.
 Larceny is broken down into two separate categories in Virginia: petit larceny and grand larceny.
 The charges a suspect will face are determined based on the value of the property that was taken and whether it was taken from the victim’s immediate possession.